-April 2020 marks the 75th anniversary of the liberation of prisoners of war during World War II.
+April 2020 marked the 75th anniversary of the liberation of prisoners of war during World War II.

 Approximately 9,000 Canadian servicemen were captured by the enemy and held as prisoners of war during the war.
 Among them were three residents of the Foothills: Winston Parker, Donald Hall and Felix Noel.
 Winston and Donald served with the Royal Canadian Air Force and were captured after their respective aircrafts were shot down over occupied territory.
 Felix served with the Royal Canadian Army and was captured during the Dieppe Raid.
 All three men endured three years of unimaginable suffering first in the camps and then on heartless marches until their liberation in April of 1945.